 Upon attainment of independence in 1980, for Zimbabwe, there was a great optimism for self-rule, adherence to freedom based on human rights, progress and social development.
 The reconciliation proclaimed by Robert Gabriel Mugabe united the nation between the former colonial whites and the black citizens.
 In fact, there was a national consensus during the liberation struggle about what the country wanted and amongst them was a democratic Zimbabwe where elections would determine how citizens are governed.
 Nevertheless, the independence euphoria and hope that citizens had begun to evaporate after barely a decade of self-rule due to attempts to establish a one party state in the 1980s to 1990s.
 In the 1990s, new seeds of opposition sprouted under the wave of liberal democracy which in turn intensified the use of electoral malpractices by Zimbabwe African National Union - Patriotic Front (ZANU PF) against the Movement for Democratic Change (MDC).
 Such precursors provide a bedrock through which we will begin analyzing electoral integrity in Zimbabwe.
-Without delving much into the historical conflicts along political and tribal lines, it is important to note that these were landmark events with some indelible marks which we use to understand electoral integrity challenges in Zimbabwe.
+Without delving much into the

+"...the birth of strong opposition politics further aggravated the challenge of electoral integrity..." historical conflicts along political and tribal lines, it is important to note that these were landmark events with some indelible marks which we use to understand electoral integrity challenges in Zimbabwe.
 In addition, the birth of strong opposition politics further aggravated the challenge of electoral integrity and the following paragraphs will provide a narrative and analysis of electoral integrity challenges, progress and options.